 to learn about the

 RETURN TO INDEX

-This website is fondly dedicated to the memory of SP4 Fernando DeRubeis,
+This website is fondly and respectfully dedicated to the memory of SP4 Fernando DeRubeis,

 a close family friend, whom I never met.
 He bravely gave his life for his country.